fssa-batch3/uthra.boopathy__web_project/README.md

         3. View the user details such as name and phone number.
         4. Click the "Back" button.
     * Expected result :
-        * The user can navigate to the homepage.
+        * The user can see their details and navigate to the homepage.

 EDIT PROFILE :  ( COMPLETED )